codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

      1. Select let me select individual events
      2. Match the items selected in the Trigger By field from the Trigger
    - **Active**: Make sure this is selected
-6. Click "Add webhook" when done.
+1. Click "Add webhook" when done.
-7. Click "Done" in the Add Trigger form.
+1. Click "Done" in the Add Trigger form.
-8. Test your webhook by making an event in the repository that will cause the Trigger to start the build.
+1. Test your webhook by making an event in the repository that will cause the Trigger to start the build.

 > **Note**:
->
-> - You will be responsible for syncing the Trigger By to the Events sent to us for the webhook.
+  * You will be responsible for syncing the Trigger By to the Events sent to us for the webhook.
 You can select "Send me everything" if you do not want to manually match the Trigger By in the Trigger with the Webhook Events in GitHub.
-> - The Trigger will remain "Unverified" until the integration has the correct permissions to the repository.
+  * The Trigger will remain "Unverified" until the integration has the correct permissions to the repository.

-## Accessing directly the webhook content of the trigger
+## Accessing webhook content of the trigger directly

 If your Git trigger is coming from Github, you can also access the whole payload of the webhook that was responsible for the trigger.
 The webhook content is available at `/codefresh/volume/event.json`.
 You can read this file in any pipeline step and process it like any other json file (e.g. with the jq utility).